jvpereirarocha/passwordGenerator/README.md

 ## Instructions
 1. Clone this repository

 2. Install the NodeJs.
-I've built this project run the script with the version 14.16.1 of Node but I think it's works in other versions
+I've built this project run the script with the version 14.16.1 of Node but I think it works in other versions

 3. At the root project folder, run the command ``ǹode main.js``